ideapark/kedu/client-go/client-go.md

 - scale

-Scale provides a polymorphic scale client capable of fetching and updating Scale for any resource which implements the `scale` subresource, as long as that subresource operates on a version of scale convertable to autoscaling.Scale.
+Scale provides a polymorphic scale client capable of fetching and updating Scale for any resource which implements the `scale` subresource, as long as that subresource operates on a version of scale convertable to `autoscaling.Scale`.

 - lister